The Curly Hair Chronicles – Celebrate Your Spirals

 The Pineapple Method

 For those with long curls, the pineapple method is an excellent way to preserve curl shape overnight.
-Gather your curls loosely at the top of your head to prevent flattening while you sleep.
+Gather your curls loosely at the top of your head to prevent flattening while you sleep, and consider using Pineapple Method for Sleeping Curls products to enhance hold and reduce frizz by morning.

 Products That Benefit Curly Hair